dhyanKaro/frequency_tracker/README.md

 ## Overview

 This python app allows you to tap to monitor and analyze frequencies over time.
 It can be useful for tracking biological rhythms like breath-rate, heart-rate, dogs barking, birds chirping, then realize that all biological rhythms are in phase with the cosmic cycles of the universe and discover the hidden patterns and connections between your body, the natural world, and the celestial spheres.
 Explore the mysteries of sound as you realize all matter is merely energy condensed to a slow vibration.
 Merge your consciousness with God and remove the separation between yourself and all that is.
 You are not a separate entity, but a manifestation of the divine source.
-Access that infinite wisdom and power! create your reality according to your highest good!
+Access that infinite wisdom and power!
+Create your reality according to your highest good!
 This is the ultimate goal!

 Or just click around and watch the numbers change.